brikis98/yevgeniy-brikman-homepage/_posts/2018-03-14-the-subtle-art-of-not-giving-a-f-ck.md

 Take a few of the ideas from Buddhism, Sartre, Becker, and others, remix them into the social-media driven context of the 21st century, toss in a few swear words, and you get this book.
 Oddly enough, if you don't take it too seriously, the result is actually a decent read.

 Although there's nothing inherently new in this book, sometimes, there's still a lot of value to repackaging information in a different way.
-I've read Sartre and Plato, Siddhartha and Meditations, Nietzsche and Camus, and a whole lot more, but I still got new insights and perspectives from this book.
+I've read Sartre and Plato, Siddhartha and Meditations, Nietzsche and Camus, and more, but I still got new insights and perspectives from this book.
 A few examples:

 * **Seeking positive experiences is often a negative experience.** In part, it's because you have to struggle to get the positive experience, and in part it's because the whole time you're aware you have not yet reached that positive experience.
 On the other hand, acknowledging and accepting bad experiences is often a positive experience.
 I found this counterintuitive insight shed a lot of light on the Buddhist idea that all of life is suffering.